William Randolph Hearst

-William Randolph Hearst (/hɜrst/; April 29, 1863 – August 14, 1951) was an American newspaper publisher and politician who developed the nation's largest newspaper chain and media company, Hearst Communications.
-His extravagant methods of yellow journalism in violation of ethics and standards influenced the nation's popular media by emphasizing sensationalism and human-interest stories.
-Hearst entered the publishing business in 1887 with Mitchell Trubitt after being given control of The San Francisco Examiner by his wealthy father, Senator George Hearst.
+William Randolph Hearst (/hɜrst/; April 29, 1863 – August 14, 1951) was an American newspaper publisher and politician.
+He laid the foundation for the Hearst family's mass media empire via his control of the Hearst Corporation.
+His extravagant methods of yellow journalism influenced the nation's popular media by emphasizing sensationalism and human-interest stories.
+Hearst entered the publishing business in 1887 with Mitchell Trubitt after being entrusted with The San Francisco Examiner by his wealthy father, Senator George Hearst.

 After moving to New York City, Hearst acquired the New York Journal and fought a bitter circulation war with Joseph Pulitzer's New York World.
 Hearst sold papers by printing giant headlines over lurid stories featuring crime, corruption, sex, and innuendos.
 Hearst acquired more newspapers and created a chain that numbered nearly 30 papers in major American cities at its peak.
 He later expanded to magazines, creating the largest newspaper and magazine business in the world.
 Hearst controlled the editorial positions and coverage of political news in all his papers and magazines, and thereby often published his personal views.
 He sensationalized Spanish atrocities in Cuba while calling for war in 1898 against Spain.
-Historians, however, reject his subsequent claims to have started the war with Spain as overly exaggerated.
+Historians reject his subsequent claims to have started the war with Spain as exaggerated.